fclabs/aws-terraform-exercises/exam-tips/ec2/readme.md

   * Applications with short term execution, spiky, or unpredictable workloads that cannot be interrupted.
   * Application being tested of developed in AWS for the first time.
 * **Reserved**: provide you with a significant discount (up to 75%) compared to On-Demand instance pricing.
 In addition, when Reserved Instances are assigned to a specific Availability Zone, they provide a capacity reservation, giving you additional confidence in your ability to launch instances when you need them.
 For applications that have steady state or predictable usage, Reserved Instances can provide significant savings compared to using On-Demand instances.
   * **Standard Reserved Instances** provide you with a significant discount (up to 72%) compared to On-Demand Instance pricing, and can be purchased for a 1-year or 3-year term.
-Customers have the flexibility to change the Availability Zone, the instance size, and networking type of their Standard Reserved Instances.
+Customers have the flexibility to change the Availability Zone, the instance size, and networking type of their Standard Reserved Instances. **Region can not be changed**.
   * **Purchase Convertible Reserved** Instances if you need additional flexibility, such as the ability to use different instance families, operating systems, or tenancies over the Reserved Instance term.
 Convertible Reserved Instances provide you with a significant discount (up to 54%) compared to On-Demand Instances and can be purchased for a 1-year or 3-year term.
 Reserved Instances are recommended for:
   * Applications with steady state usage
   * Applications that may require reserved capacity